Asynchronous Signal Passing for Tile Self-Assembly: Fuel Efficient Computation and Efficient Assembly of Shapes: Introduction

 The addition of signaled glue activation and deactivation to tile assembly brings it one step closer to emulating biological processes of self assembly, where communication within a developing and growing living organism are crucial to its survival and success.
-Communication between tiles and throughout assemblies allows them to take on changing roles in hierarchical assembly processes, resulting in production of organized entities that could continue to function as elements in further tile computation.
-To show that the new model is possible to implement physically as the TAM has been \cite{RoPaWi04}, we describe the rudiments of a physical implementation that both inspires and justifies the model, and conclude that the constructions presented in this paper demonstrate not only a more efficient use of materials (Table ~\ref{table:table1}) in certain cases, but also serve to make the model more relevant in a biological context.
+In this construction, it becomes easier to view the Turing Machine plus its tape as a developing entity, that by following its input instructions, much as a cell follows its genetic recipe, goes through a metamorphosis and emerges from a halting computation as a new entity.
+The asynchronous growth process of the strict Sierpinski triangle in this model resembles the growth of something such as coral, where the ``living'' functional part of the system inhabits the growing frontier of the structure, laying down an enduring structure before dying and being washed away.
+The constructions presented in this paper demonstrate not only a more efficient use of materials (Table ~\ref{table:table1}) in certain cases, but also serve to make the model more relevant in a biological context.
+The STAM anticipates the increasing sophistication of molecular computation systems, as described in the next section.